White Paper: Israeli-Palestinian Conflict – Part Six

-British support for Zionism was always controversial and the issue was periodically debated in Parliament.
+The white paper was the end product of British support for Zionism always being controversial as it was periodically debated in Parliament.
 Churchill restricted Jewish migration to Palestine to an annual quota.
 Certificates allowing migration were distributed by the Jewish Agency.
 Jews with 1000 Pounds in cash or Jewish professionals with 500 Pounds in cash could emigrate freely.
 Churchill’s reforms made it hard for Arab Jews, Orthodox Jews and Revisionist Zionists from Poland to migrate to Palestine as the Jewish Agency was dominated by European Zionists, and increasingly by Socialist Zionists.
 Immigration restrictions did, however mean that Jewish immigrants to Palestine had to prove their loyalty and dedication by spending years preparing for migration.
 Many immigrants arrived after rigorous preparation including agricultural and ideological training and learning Hebrew.

 The White Paper of 1939